 ASPPH represents schools and programs of public health that are in the process of or already accredited by the Council on Education for Public Health.

-- Accreditation: We work with the Council on Education for Public Health (CEPH) as a corporate member to promote members’ accreditation interests and high standards for instruction, research, and service.
+- Accreditation: We work with the Council on Education for Public Health (CEPH) to promote members’ accreditation interests and high standards for instruction, research, and service.
 ASPPH and the American Public Health Association (APHA) are founding corporate members of CEPH.
 View CEPH’s revised 2016 criteria and their implementation and training timelines.

 - Advocacy: We advocate to expand federal support for academic public health.
 Currently, more than $1.5 billion in federal grant money is awarded to our members every year.
 We work with our federal partners to advance the Association’s legislative priorities, especially support for critical research and training programs.
 We also provide members with timely ‘strategic intelligence’ reports from Washington, as well as in-depth policy analysis.
 View our monthly briefings and fact sheets.

 - ASPPH Data Center: We analyze and report on a rich array of data collected from members, including applicants and enrollment, student demographics, number of graduates, composition of faculty, faculty salaries, operating budgets, and much more.
 The results provide trends on education in public health, support members’ benchmarking activities, and guide advocacy activities.
 Explore our data center.

 - Education for Public Health: We advance education for public health by stimulating thinking around degree programs, educational models, and innovative curricula.